 Tromso offers a big variety of family-friendly winter activities.
-Reindeer rides and ice igloos will make you think you are in a real-life fairytale of the movie ‘Frozen’.
+Reindeer rides and ice igloos make you think you are in a real-life fairytale of the movie ‘Frozen’.
 The whole family will be excited to try dog sledding or catching a fish on a polar cruise.
-And what can be more special than toasting marshmallows on a bonfire while waiting for the Green Lady to show up and light up the sky every night.
+And what can be more special than toasting marshmallows on a bonfire while waiting for the Green Lady to show up and light up the sky every night?

 If you are looking for a somewhat different winter break than a regular ski holiday this winter, then you cannot go wrong with visiting Tromso in Northern Norway.
 Here you can find more ideas for the best winter activities in Tromso.

 Contributed by Jurga from Full Suitcase

 Contributed by Sara from Our Kind Of Crazy

 The best time to visit Rovaniemi is the magical winter.
 The city and the surrounding forest lands are covered with clean white snow that puts you in the perfect holiday mood.
 The Number 1 highlight of the city is the Santa Clause Village.
-Santa prepares here whole year round for the busy holiday season, and you can visit him and his elves with your family any day.
+Santa prepares here year-round for the busy holiday season, and you can visit him and his elves with your family any day.
 It is guaranteed fun for all kids.

 The city lays on the Arctic Circle which makes it a perfect location to hunt for Northern Lights!
-You can check out the numerous tours that take you to one of the perfect spots outside the city, or just try your luck observing the night sky.
+You can check out the numerous tours that take you to one of the perfect spots outside the city.
+Or just try your luck observing the night sky!
 We sometimes go to our garden and stare at the sky mesmerized by the slowly moving colorful lights.

 Contributed by Katalin from Our Life, Our Travel

 Best winter destinations in Europe: Magical Switzerland for a fairytale winter holiday

 Gruyere and other Swiss magic

-For anyone enthusiastic about wildlife, you might be able to spot some mountain goats or ‘Ibex‘ if you stay in a ski resort or an accommodation in the mountains.
+For anyone enthusiastic about wildlife, you might be able to spot some mountain goats or ‘Ibex‘ if you stay in a ski resort or accommodation in the mountains.
 Switzerland has thousands of cable cars and hiking trails, which guarantees panoramic views.
 On some peaks like Titlis and Glacier3000, you can also go for the Cliff Walk and take part in other snow activities.
 However, keep in mind that on snowy days, the visibility might be poor from the top of mountain peaks.
 So, it’s a good idea to ask about the visibility while buying tickets for any cable car ride.
 No matter where you go in Switzerland, you are bound to have a magical winter experience!

 Contributed by Menorca from Europe Diaries

 Montreux is the perfect winter destination in Europe for families.
-If you have ever wanted a picture-perfect Christmas destination and activities, then this is your spot.
+If you have ever wanted a picture-perfect Christmas destination and one of the best winter city breaks in Europe, then this is your spot.
 Located on the shores of Lake Geneva, Montreux is a pretty destination home to the UNESCO listed Chillon Castle.
 It’s also just a short train ride from the snow at Rochers-de-Naye.

 Contributed by Sharon from Simpler & Smarter

 For something a little more relaxing, why not enjoy a trip to either the Jungfraujoch or Schilthorn?
-Train enthusiasts will love the ride to the Jungfraujoch, Europe’s highest railway station.
-Here, at 3,454 metres above sea level, you can visit an ice sculpture display and get amazing views of the Aletsch Glacier from the Sphinx Observatory.
+Train enthusiasts will love the ride to Jungfraujoch, Europe’s highest railway station.
+Here, at 3,454 m above sea level, you can visit an ice sculpture display and get amazing views of the Aletsch Glacier from the Sphinx Observatory.
 If you’re more into cable cars – and James Bond – head to the Schilthorn where the Bond movie “On Her Majesty’s Secret Service” was filmed.
 A revolving restaurant, James Bond exhibition and superb 360-degree views of the Swiss Alps are just some of the attractions.

-A number of festivals and world class events are held in the region during winter, too.
+A number of festivals and world-class events are held in the region during winter, too.
 There’s the annual Lauberhorn World Cup downhill ski race, the World Snow Festival, and the International Inferno Ski Races to name a few.
 One thing’s for sure: you won’t run out of things to do if you visit the Jungfrau region in winter.

 Contributed by Carolyn from Holidays to Europe

-Best for skiing (besides Switzerland)
+Best winter destinations for skiing (besides Switzerland)

 If you’re a skier or a snowboarder, the first thing you should do is head up the Nordkettenbahnen lifts to enjoy the mountain.
 When we were there it was covered in fresh powder and there were hardly any visitors.
 Pure bliss!
-Another great thing to do with families is see the world-class ski jump, Bergisel Ski Jump (Bergiselschanze).
+Another great thing to do with families is to see the world-class ski jump, Bergisel Ski Jump (Bergiselschanze).
 The venue has been used in two Olympic games (1964 and 1976) and is still used every year for various events.
 It’s open every day of the year to visit.
 You can easily take the elevator up and enjoy the cafe at the top.

 Contributed by Natasha from The World Pursuit

 Ponte di Legno, Italy

-Let me tell you why Ponte di Legno is a ideal destination for a family vacation.
+Let me tell you why Ponte di Legno is an ideal destination for a family vacation.
 Ponte di Legno is a small cute mountain town in the Italian Alps in the province of Brescia.

 I am so in love with this mountain destination because it has it all.
-I used to go there every winter since I was a teenager, when my parents bought a little apartment.
+I used to go there every winter since I was a teenager when my parents bought a little apartment.
 Every weekend I would drive all the way just to try and improve my snowboard skills, either alone, with family or friends.

 Contributed by Isabella from Boundless Roads

 The Austrian Tyrol is an incredibly versatile destination for families in winter.
 There’s the capital of Innsbruck, with all its city comforts but with a picture-perfect historic old town against a mountain backdrop.
-However, the best family winter holidays in Tyrol are spent in the small towns in one of the many valleys branching off from the Inn Valley.
+However, spend the best family winter holidays in Tyrol in the small towns in one of the many valleys branching off from the Inn Valley.

 Family-friendly ski resorts, indoor swimming complexes with spa areas, trails for sledding, ice rinks, and authentic Christmas markets all contribute to a relaxed holiday for every member of the family.
 A bonus is that Tyrolean winter vacations are generally more affordable compared to similar Swiss or French holidays in the Alps.
 Many hotels let children stay for free while ski resorts, such as the Stubai Glacier ski resort, even let the kids ski for free.
 And when they get tired of skiing, there is an ice cave to visit or a kindergarten to keep them occupied while mom and dad conquer the slopes.

-Renting a sled and dashing through the snow on a well-groomed sled track is another favourite family activity in the Tyrol.
+Renting a sled and dashing through the snow on a well-groomed sled track is another favorite family activity in the Tyrol.
 Stopping at a rustic Alpine hut to enjoy a cup of hot chocolate and traditional Austrian dessert such as Apfelstrudel or Kaiserschmarrn is the stuff memories are made of.
-Families who don’t like spending every day in the mountains, can visit Swarovski Crystal Worlds in Wattens or Haus Steht Kopf, an upside-down house in Terfens.
+Families who don’t like spending every day in the mountains can visit Swarovski Crystal Worlds in Wattens or Haus Steht Kopf, an upside-down house in Terfens.